oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

   3. Open up the **SQL Developer Web** console

-  4. Login as admin, using the appropriate password
+  4. Login as ADMIN, using the password you just chose

-  5. Copy and paste the below SQL instructions:
+  5. Copy and paste the below SQL instructions into the top section of the page:

   ```
 CREATE USER HelidonLabs IDENTIFIED BY H3lid0n_Labs;